Mission 4: Design a knee high spy

 Reflect

-Show the class the character profiles for Jeremy Buttons, Deena, Squash and Moss.
+Show the class the below character profiles for Jeremy Buttons, Deena, Squash and Moss.

 As a class, discuss the strengths and weaknesses of each character.
 Prompt students with questions such as:

-• How do the other characters use their strengths to help the team?
+• How do the characters use their strengths to help the team?

 • Why is it important that everyone has different strengths?

-After the discussion, ask students to work with a partner and think of other strengths and weaknesses a character might have (e.g. brave, fast runner, shy, forgetful).
+After the discussion, ask students to work with a partner and think of other strengths and weaknesses a character might have.
+For example, brave, fast runner, shy, forgetful.

 Explore